 Introduction / History

-What are Their Lives Like?
+What Are Their Lives Like?

+Most Pawari are skilled farmers.
+They are dependent on rainfall to water their crops since the ground is not very fertile.
+Some Pawari have jobs as carpenters, blacksmiths or wood cutters.
+Each man makes his own field tools and weaves his own baskets.
 The Pawari speak Pauri, one of the Bhil languages; however, they claim no relation to the other Bhil tribes.
 Some of the Pawari also speak Marathi, a language spoken by the Hindu Maratha who established an empire in Gujarat during the thirteenth century.

-What are Their Beliefs?
+What Are Their Beliefs?

-What are Their Needs?
+What Are Their Needs?

 As the Pawari face the possibility of their lives being flooded away, they need hope.
 They must be told of the one true God—the God who walked on this earth and desires to walk with them through eternity.